Someone68/BetterEdgen/README.md

 ### DON'T MIND THE SPAGGETTI CODE, I'M SHIT AT CODING!!

 # KNOWN BUGS
 - auto advance   | SOMETIMES WILL NOT AUTO ADVANCE, detecting a video when there is not a video - Fix coming soon
-- auto advance | SOMETIMES VIDEOES WILL RESTART REPEATEDLY, this happens less with BetterEdgen (worse on EdgenTweaks/Edgenuity Master Controller), but it may still happen.
+- guess practice | SOMETIMES VIDEOES WILL RESTART REPEATEDLY